dita-ot/dita-ot/README.markdown

 ## Installing

 1. Download the distribution package from [dita-ot.org/download][dist].
-2. Extract the contents of the package to the directory where you want to install the DITA-OT.
+2. Extract the contents of the package to the directory where you want to install DITA-OT.

 ### Installing on macOS via Homebrew